 Travel and subsistence costs are eligible for inclusion, including travel to China, but applicants should account for the continuing uncertainty around ongoing travel restrictions and demonstrate how they would pivot to virtual delivery if travel to China remains impossible.

-Please note that as AHRC are funding the fellowship at 100% full economic cost, all costs must be submitted under the ‘Exceptions’ cost heading.
+Please note that as AHRC is funding the fellowship at 100% full economic cost, all costs must be submitted under the ‘Exceptions’ cost heading.

 More information on eligible costs can be found in the opportunity guidance document.